Select your language

 Donate now

-After years of bloody civil war with tens of thousands of deaths, reconstruction began in 2000 following a peace agreement.
-The progress made was once again jeopardized in the following years, as the country was hit by a severe Ebola epidemic between 2014 and 2016 with almost 4,000 reported deaths.
+After years of bloody civil wars that claimed tens of thousands of lives, reconstruction efforts were able to begin in 2000 following a peace agreement.
+However, the progress made was once again put at risk in the following years, as the country was hit by a severe Ebola epidemic between 2014 and 2016, with nearly 4,000 reported deaths.
+The epidemic was one of the most devastating in history and had a profound impact on both the population and the national health system.

 action medeor's involvement in Sierra Leone began with the Ebola epidemic from 2014 to 2016.
 During the epidemic, action medeor supported health facilities with medicines and hygiene materials as well as protective equipment for medical staff to prevent the spread of this life-threatening disease.
 With the end of the epidemic, it was clear that Sierra Leone's health system urgently needed support to prevent outbreaks of this kind in the future.
 Another problem was that many of the victims of the epidemic were healthcare workers.